MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-set-data-alerts-in-the-android-tablet-app.md

 <properties
-   pageTitle="Set data alerts in the Power BI app for Android phones" description="Learn to set alerts to notify you when data in a dashboard changes beyond limits you set in the Power BI app for Android phones and in the Power BI service." services="powerbi" documentationCenter="" authors="maggiesMSFT" manager="mblythe" backup="" editor="" tags=""
+   pageTitle="Set data alerts in the Power BI app for Android tablets" description="Learn to set alerts to notify you when data in a dashboard changes beyond limits you set in the Power BI app for Android tablets and in the Power BI service." services="powerbi" documentationCenter="" authors="maggiesMSFT" manager="erikre" backup="" editor="" tags=""